 If you would like more information about donating to the MS Trust in memory of a loved one, please contact us on 01462 476707 or by email at email@example.com.

 Graeme makes a regular monthly donation to the MS Trust in honour of his sister Lorraine Macdonald (pictured) who sadly passed away in September 2014.

-"I started to support the MS Trust following the diagnosis of my sister in 2002 with MS. I wanted to support research to help people with the condition.
+"I started to support the MS Trust following the diagnosis of my sister in 2002 with MS. I wanted to support people living with the condition.
 The MS Trust's work allows me to do this.

 "Amid Lorraine's kindness, loyalty and dedication to good causes we will particularly remember her inner strength, especially in view of the illness that caused her so much suffering.
 Throughout the time she was affected by MS she upheld an enduring sense of humour and love of life.

 "Lorraine's life was so strongly linked to helping others that it is only natural to continue this relationship in her memory."

 Kenny and Kathleen's story

 Kenny organises events in memory of his sister Kathleen Painter (pictured) who sadly died in 2014, such as The Kathleen Painter Isle of Wight Cycle Challenge and The Kathleen Painter Hadrian's Wall Trek, which raise much-needed funds for the work of our charity.

 “My sister was diagnosed with multiple sclerosis back in 1990.
 I wanted to do something to help her, and other people with MS. So I contacted the MS Trust and said that I was organising an event to raise money to fund their work.
 The rest is history.
 Over the years I have fundraised for them in any way I can.
 I have taken part in every type of challenge event, organised events myself and have made and sold things.
 I know how much the charity needs help with funding.